 Marijuana users depend on growers, who in turn depend on cannabis fertilizer suppliers for the healthy cultivation of their crops.
-We recommend that cannabis fertilizer makers submit us a sample to ensure it does not contain traces of known toxins and endocrine disruptors proven harmful to humans.
+We recommend that cannabis fertilizer producers submit samples for testing to ensure it does not contain traces of known toxins and endocrine disruptors proven harmful to humans.

 Modern Canna analyzes all types of fertilizers, including organic, natural, and hydroponic-based varieties.
 If you list your product as only containing specific ingredients, then send us a sample so we can provide verification.
 This not only ensures consumer trust, but from a regulatory standpoint, this also ensures compliance with state and federal governing bodies.
 State compliance is especially important, since regulations differ across states.
 If you’re a fertilizer supplier outside Florida, then you need to be sure your product meets Florida guidelines if you’re supplying to Florida growers.